kylesmile1103/Learn-Frida/README.md

 ### Hook the script to desired app

-First, we need to make Frida listen to our app, then use `-l` to hook the custom Javascript file, see the cmd below:
+First, we need to make Frida listen to our app by inputting its packageID, then use `-l` to hook the custom Javascript file, see the cmd below:

 > frida -U <com.company.someapp> -l <some-script.js>